adem-wg/adem-spec/draft-linker-adem-wg-adem-core.md

 Each subdomain relating to a kid MUST serve the respectively identified key in JSON encoding.

 Serving of public keys is optional to allow parties to cope with outages.

+TODO(djackson) - I don't think you need language like this.
+The requirements just specify intent.
+The verification procedures can mention that things may be unreachable due to an outage.

 # Signs of Protection